rivergold/rivergold.github.io/_posts/2017-9-28-Dive-Into-Deep-Learning.md

         ```

 ## Install CUDA Toolkit
 1. Download the install package from [here](https://developer.nvidia.com/cuda-downloads).
 It is recommended to download the `.run` to install cuda.
 And during installation, when it asks whether install Nvidia driver or not, please choose `No` because you have already installed the dirver.
+For ubuntu 16.04, it is better to install cuda 8.0+(here we use cuda_8.0.44 and we haven't try cuda9 yet), because cuda 7.5 and lower version do not support gcc > 4.9.
 2. Install
     ```
     sudo bash <cuda.run>